sefisher/fishyDIYdevices/README.md

   - **void encodeDeviceCustomData()** - This encodes device speciifc data into a string stored in EEPROM
   - **void showEEPROMdevicePersonalityData()** - This display device type specific personality data for debugging

-## Program flow exaplained in more detail.
+## Program flow explained in more detail.
 Coming...